Caterham Graduates Racing Club: Car Specifications

-The cars in the series are genuinely road-going, although Mega and SigMax Graduates spec is moving away from this with the deletion of lights, and indeed a few are driven to and (hopefully) from races.
+The cars in the series are genuinely road-going, albeit with the deletion of lights, and indeed some are driven to and (hopefully) from races.
 Many are used by drivers mid-week for transport to work and for shopping, needing no more than the covering up of competition numbers to make them road-legal.

 No changes from the standard specification are allowed, putting the emphasis firmly on driving ability rather than car development and set-up.
 Along with low consumable costs, this keeps the costs of running a car very much under control, making it one of the most cost-effective ways to go racing.
 The large grid sizes are a testament to this low-cost formula.

+All cars must run on Toyo R888R tyres in 185/60R13 size and in GG compound.
+Championship drivers are limited to 3 sets of tyres per year and Trophy drivers may use up to 2 sets.
+Tyre usage is monitored via a barcoding system.